Deductible car travel

 The cents per kilometre rate takes into account all your car running expenses (including registration, fuel, servicing and insurance) and depreciation.

-To work out how much you can claim as a deduction, you simply multiply the total work/business kilometres you travelled by the appropriate rate.
+To work out how much you can claim as a tax deduction, you multiply the total work/business kilometres you travelled by the rate for the relevant tax year.

 You don’t need written evidence to show exactly how many kilometres you travelled (although the ATO may ask you to show how you worked out your work/business kilometres, for example diary records).